mortonne/psifr/paper/paper.md

 analysis further.

-``Psifr`` was developed to consolidate a number of free recall analysis methods (originally implemented in MATLAB) within a flexible Python package.
+``Psifr`` was developed to consolidate a number of free recall analysis methods (often implemented in MATLAB) within a flexible Python package.
 The ``Psifr`` package includes core utilities that simplify and standardize a number of different analyses of recall sequences,